 If you are concerned about your child's development, or your child is showing signs of or has been diagnosed with a sensory processing issues, please call for a confidential meeting and evaluation: 443-249-3126.

-Sensory-friendly costume ideas and adaptive technology designs make Halloween fun for children of all abilities
+Sensory-friendly and adaptive costume ideas and adaptive technology designs make Halloween fun for children of all abilities

 With Halloween right around the corner, our kids are filled with excitement over candy, trick-or-treating, Halloween movies and dressing up as their favorite characters.
 While some costumes can be extremely uncomfortable for sensory-sensitive kids, there are many options to make your child comfortable while fulfilling their wishes to be "in character" for the big day.
 In addition, there is now a plethora of adaptive costume choices for children with mobility and assistive technology needs.
 Here are a variety of options, from DIY and homemade, to various store-bought choices:

 1. Character Hoodies- Nowadays, there are hoodies that come in all different characters.
 From Spiderman, a unicorn, or Pikachu, the options are endless.
 Just pair the sweatshirt with pants and shoes that go along with the theme, and they will be set to not only be comfortable but warm on their night out collecting candy!